Qweary/Apparition-Delivery-System/Attack_Flow.md

 📊 Security Analysis and Trade-Offs

 Benefits (Why this is effective)
     Feature	                Evasion Technique
     ADS Concealment	        The actual payload (the Realm stager string) is not in the filesystem where static or basic dynamic scanners look.
 It's hidden in the $DATA stream attached to a benign file.
     LOLBAS Execution	    Uses native Windows binaries (wscript.exe, powershell.exe, schtasks.exe) for execution, avoiding the need to drop suspicious custom executables.
     Dual Persistence	    Schedule Tasks running as SYSTEM provide the highest level of stability and privilege, and the dual tasks with a 5-minute check ensure automatic self-healing if the agent is terminated.
     Stealthy Artifacts	    Uses common Microsoft-like file locations (C:\ProgramData) and Microsoft-like task names (KernelConsolidator, ProcessMonitor), blending in with normal system operations.
     In-Memory Agent	        The final Imix agent never touches the disk, making it far more difficult for Endpoint Detection and Response (EDR) systems to analyze or quarantine based on signatures.

-Potential Shortcomings and Detection Vectors Shortcoming	Possible Detection Method
-PowerShell Command-Line Monitoring	Although the agent is in-memory, the initial wscript.exe that spawns powershell.exe with the full stager command is visible in process execution logs (e.g., Sysmon Event ID 1).
+Potential Shortcomings and Detection Vectors Shortcoming	                            Possible Detection Method PowerShell Command-Line Monitoring	    Although the agent is in-memory, the initial wscript.exe that spawns powershell.exe with the full stager command is visible in process execution logs (e.g., Sysmon Event ID 1).
 EDRs that monitor command-line arguments can flag this.
 Scheduled Task Creation	                Creation of new Scheduled Tasks (KernelConsolidator, ProcessMonitor) is a highly visible event in the Windows Event Log (Event ID 4698).
 EDR solutions often alert on tasks created by remote users, even if the task names are benign.
 Network Traffic	                        The initial attempt to download the second stage from the Realm C2 server (e.g., via HTTP/S) will be visible to network firewalls and proxy logs.
 ADS Scanning	                        Advanced forensic tools and specialized EDR features can specifically enumerate and scan Alternate Data Streams, though this is less common for routine monitoring.
 VBScript Execution	                    The periodic execution of wscript.exe <VBSCRIPT_PATH> will be a recurring process execution event every 5 minutes, which might flag as suspicious behavior by an ML-based detection system.

 🛠️ Artifacts on Target Host

 The deployment creates the following artifacts on the target system (typically in C:\ProgramData\):
 Component	    Path/Name	                                                                        Purpose	                                                    Access Level
 Loader	        C:\ProgramData\app_log_a.vbs	                                                    Reads ADS, launches powershell.exe.
 SYSTEM/User
 ADS Host	    C:\ProgramData\SystemCache.dat	                                                    Benign host file (0 bytes).
 SYSTEM/User
 Payload	        C:\ProgramData\SystemCache.dat:syc_core	                                            Contains the Base64-encoded Imix stager.
 SYSTEM/User
 Persistence 1	\Microsoft\Windows\Customer Experience Improvement Program\KernelConsolidator	    Runs C:\ProgramData\app_log_a.vbs on User Logon.
 SYSTEM
 Persistence 2	\Microsoft\Windows\SystemCheck\ProcessMonitor	                                    Runs every 5 minutes to relaunch the agent if it dies.
+SYSTEM